dabeaz/curio/docs/devel.rst

 method.
 If it fails, then the coroutine waits using the ``_read_wait()`` call.
 Just to be clear.
-There is no event loop and Curio is not performing any I/O. Curio is only responsible for waiting--that is basically the core of the scheduler.
+There is no event loop and Curio is not performing any I/O. Curio is only responsible for waiting--that is basically the core of it.

-On the subject of waiting, here is a list of the things that the Curio scheduler knows how to wait for:
+On the subject of waiting, here is a list of the things that Curio knows how to wait for:

 * Expiration of a timer (e.g., sleeping).
 * I/O operations (read, write).